How to find the weekday for any date

 • December: 12/12

-2. Calculate the Days Difference: Find the number of days between the selected date and the prime date for that month.
+• Find the number of days between the selected date and the anchor date for that month.
 Then take this difference and divide it by 7, keeping the remainder.
-This remainder will tell you how many days forward (or backward) from the prime date the actual date is.
+This remainder will tell you how many weekdays forward (or backward) from the anchor date the actual date is.

 • For the 1900s, the century modifier is 3.